Ujjwal1011/text2image-image2story/README.md

 ## 🌟 Overview

-The **Gemini Creative Suite** is a versatile Streamlit web application that harnesses the power of the Google **Gemini API** for multi-modal and advanced natural language generation tasks.
+The **MLSE Project** is a versatile Streamlit web application that harnesses the power of the Google **Gemini API** for multi-modal and advanced natural language generation tasks.
 This suite offers two core creative functionalities: a **Visual Storyteller** that turns images into short fiction, and an **AI Image Generator** that uses Gemini for advanced prompt engineering before generating the final artwork.

 ***